AleksandarIvezic/To_Do_list/README.md

 # To Do list

-> This is a simple HTML list of To Do tasks.
+> This is a simple HTML list of To-Do tasks.
 The list is styled according to the specifications.
-This simple web page is built using webpack and served by a webpack dev server.
+This simple web page is built using a webpack and served by a webpack dev server.

 ![screenshot](./Screenshot-To-Do-list.png)